Route stack

 Tylopilus felleus

-Bitter Bolete (Tylopilus felleus) is a realistic state-level profile for New York, where foragers look for it in hardwood and mixed forest on acidic soils tied to mixed hardwood forests, hemlock ravines, and old orchard edges.
+Bitter Bolete (Tylopilus felleus) is a realistic state-level profile for Maine, where foragers look for it in hardwood and mixed forest on acidic soils tied to maple-beech forests, birch groves, and coastal spruce woods.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. a classic edible-look-alike that teaches caution.
 It is generally considered inedible or not worth collecting for the table.
 Toxicity planning matters because not poisonous, but its intensely bitter flesh ruins meals even in tiny amounts.